 King of the Fingers

-King of the Fingers was a title held several ancient lords, proclaiming domain over a petty kingdom located on the Fingers, a set of narrow, barren, rainy peninsulas in the north-eastern part the Vale.
+King of the Fingers was a title held several ancient lords, proclaiming dominion over the Fingers, narrow, barren, rainy peninsulas in the north-eastern part of the Vale.

 - King Dywen of House Shell